 It is recommended you keep an eye on the situation and consult the relevant travel advisories as issued by your government.

-- In the US, the State Department has a series of travel advisories in place for COVID-19 but not for protests.
+- In the US, the State Department has travel advisories in place for COVID-19 but not for protests.
 They also recommend you enrol in the US Government’s Smart Traveller Enrolment Program to ensure that you get alerts about the current situation

 - In the UK, the Foreign Office has also travel advisories in place for COVID-19 but not for protests.